javAlborz/SteamSentimentMLOps/reports/README.md

 >
 > Answer:

 GitHub Actions have been setup for pylint and unittests. [pylint.yml](../.github/workflows/pylint.yml) runs pylint for all `.py` files according to the [config file](../.pylintrc).
-This config file specifies what . [tests.yml](../.github/workflows/tests.yml) runs all tests using pytest.
+This config file specifies what things to test for (style, typing, imports, etc.), but also more specific things such as line lengths and good variable names.
+If the pylint score is lower than 8.0/10.0 then the check will fail and problems will have to be fixed, when it passes a pull request can be merged. [tests.yml](../.github/workflows/tests.yml) runs all tests using pytest.

 ## Running code and tracking experiments